Atlas Architect

 Reviews

-- The game has a lot of potential for creativity and world-building, making it a useful tool for TTRPG dungeon design and storytelling.
+- The game has a lot of potential for creativity and world-building, making it a fun tool for D&D campaigns and other tabletop RPGs.

-- It's easy to use with a good selection of tools, allowing players to create maps and landscapes quickly.
+- It's easy to use with a good selection of tools, allowing players to express their creativity and design unique maps.

-- Despite its limitations, the game can be a fun and relaxing experience for those who enjoy sandbox-style creativity.
+- Despite its current state, the game can be enjoyable and serves as a relaxing outlet for imagination.

 - The game appears to be abandoned, with no updates or improvements since its initial release, leaving it feeling unfinished.

-- Camera controls and UI are frustrating, making it difficult to navigate and place tiles accurately.
+- Camera controls and UI are frustrating, making it difficult to navigate and place tiles accurately, which detracts from the overall experience.

 “This game is not as much of a game as it is a tool for creating maps and formulating an idea or basic shape of a mystical landscape.
 You can really just let your mind run wild and create massive vistas or tiny little village towns and make up your own story for them.”